Rules

 Select pass to allow the user to still process the BOM.

-Select block to require the user to fix the cell data before processing the BOM.
+Select block to require the user to fix the cell data before being able to submit the BOM.

 Notes